Draxnyn/BPU-MPU-HPU/README.md

 # BPU-MPU-HPU
-Explanations about the 3 processor
+Explanations about the 3 processor and releases

 # BPU (Basic Processor Unit):